KeriCarpenterProg/my-app/README.md

 Hi Keri!
 I think I am getting the hang of this.
 Just adding some text here to see if it worked, crossing my fingers!

+Adding one more line on 6/6/21 just to see how it works with my branch.